lpdmgarces/lpdmgarces.github.io/_pages/talks.md

 ## Contributed Talks

+1. Variable annuities: a closer look at ratchets, hybrid contract designs, and taxation, *Quantitative Methods in Finance Conference 2025*, University of Technology Sydney, Sydney, Australia (Dec 2025)

 1. Estimation, comparison, and projection of multi-factor age-cohort affine mortality models, *MATRIX Mathematics of Risk 2025*, MATRIX, Creswick, Australia (Nov 2025)

-1. Robust optimal investment and consumption strategies with constraints and stochastic environment, *Quantitative Methods in Finance 2024*, University of Technology Sydney, Sydney, Australia (Dec 2024)
+1. Robust optimal investment and consumption strategies with constraints and stochastic environment, *Quantitative Methods in Finance Conference 2024*, University of Technology Sydney, Sydney, Australia (Dec 2024)

 1. Variable annuities: a closer look at ratchets, hybrid contract designs, and taxation, *31st Colloquium on Pensions and Retirement Research*, University of New South Wales, Sydney, Australia (Dec 2023)